 Stokes Croft China finances the community work of the People’s Republic of Stokes Croft.

-We make fine English bone china, decorated in Stokes Croft using salvaged ceramic transfers from a bygone era.
+We decorate fine English bone china in Stokes Croft, Bristol, using salvaged ceramic transfers from a bygone era.
 Artists and volunteers work together on radical new designs.

 In our local studio and factory we create our own designs, and work with commissions and bespoke wholesale orders.
 We also run friendly, creative workshops for people to make their own unique piece of ware.